 Invest in a portable file box and a small set of hanging files.
 Label each one as follows: Open Cover Letters, Closed Cover Letters, and Accepted Work.
 Keep your cover letters in alphabetical order by journal name.
 (You can also set up an additional file for journal research information you may have printed from the Internet or have received in the mail.)

 When you receive responses from the journals, staple each response to the matching cover letter and move it from Open Cover Letters to either the Closed Cover Letters file or the Accepted Work file.
 Be sure to keep the letters in alphabetical order by journal name.
 You’ll never be confused again as to what magazine saw which work.

-Another key to successful record keeping is making a spreadsheet that contains this information: the journal name, date sent, work sent, date returned, and editor comments.
-You can do this in your computer using an Excel spreadsheet program.
+Another key to successful record-keeping is making a spreadsheet that contains this information: the journal name, date sent, work sent, date returned, and editor comments.
+You can do this on your computer using an Excel spreadsheet program.
 For those who are more computer-challenged, you can enter the information in a table format.
 Enter the journal names alphabetically.
 (Use your help menu for instructions on setting up either of these documents.)

 Once you have entered this information, be sure to save and back up your computer files, and print a hard copy of your submission list for quick reference.
 (For more help, see our article on Computer File Management.)